XRPLF/xrpl-dev-portal/content/tutorials/manage-account-settings/offline-account-setup.md

 Return to the offline machine and apply any necessary changes to your custom server's saved settings, such as:

 - Updating the account's current `Sequence` number.
-If all transactions were included in validated ledgers (successfully or with `tec` codes), then the offline machine's saved sequence number should already be accurate.
+If all transactions were included in validated ledgers (successfully or with `tec` codes), then the offline machine's saved sequence number should already be correct.
 Otherwise, you may need to change the saved sequence number to match the `Sequence` value you noted in the previous step.
 - Updating the current ledger index so that you can use appropriate `LastLedgerSequence` values in any new transactions.
 (You should always do this shortly before constructing any new transactions.)
 - _(Optional)_ Updating your actual amount of XRP available, if you are tracking it in the offline machine.